trevorhobenshield/QuickLabel/README.md

 <br>

-Networks perform inference on the data inside `images/`.
+Models perform inference on the data inside `images/`.
 User is notified as to which classes have been found, if any.

 <br>